-The Preparatory Commission will rank the preliminary offers as follows:
+163. The Preparatory Commission will rank the offers as follows:

-Final score for tender X = Technical score0.7 + Financial score0.3
+Final score for tender = Technical score + Oral presentation score + Financial score

-141.150.
-The preliminary offer with the highest score will be considered as "preferred tenderer" with the prospect of providing best value for money.
+Contract

+- 164. The Proposed Contracts Matrix in Part 4 of the RFP contains Mandatory and Non-Mandatory terms and conditions for Tenderer's review and acceptance.
+The Preparatory Commission will not entertain proposed changes to the Mandatory Articles which must be accepted As-Is. - 165.
+All tenderers responding to this RFP shall acknowledge by submission of a completed Draft Contract Matrix using Form 4 of this RFP, that the Preparatory Commission terms and conditions are acceptable.
+This will be examined in Phase II of the Evaluation Process.
+If any of the terms and conditions are not acceptable, excluding Mandatory terms, the Tenderer must specify any reservation(s) that it has in respect of any of them and must provide alternative language to the particular clause.
+Please note however that such reservation(s) or deviation(s) will be taken into account at the sole discretion of the Preparatory Commission, in the evaluation of the Proposal. - 166.
+With regard to the contract, Ffailure to provide an answer to an item will be considered an acceptance of the item. -The Tenderer's proposal with any subsequent modifications and counterproposals, if applicable, shall become an integral part of any resulting contract. - 141.167.
 The Preparatory Commission will invite the preferred tenderer to negotiations for detailing and refining the technical and financial offer and finalising the contract terms accordingly.
 Invitation to negotiate does not create any obligations on the Preparatory Commission, nor the Supervisory Authority to enter into a contract with the preferred tenderer.
-The Preparatory Commission may also invite the next highest ranked biddermultiple bidders for simultaneous negotiations and reserves the right to go back to the entity with the next highest score for negotiations, should the negotiations with the initially preferred bidder fail within the planned time period.

-If additional issues arise during the course of the negotiations, the Preparatory Commission reserves the right to adjust the technical and cost requirements set out in this RFP.
+The Preparatory Commission may reserves the right to also invite the next highest ranked bidder or bidders multiple bidders for simultaneous negotiations and reserves the right to go back to the entity with the next highest score for negotiations, should the negotiations with the initially preferred bidder or bidders fail within the planned time period. - If additional issues arise during the course of the negotiations, the Preparatory Commission reserves the right to adjust the technical and cost requirements set out in this RFP.

 If the Preparatory Commission and the preferred tenderer do not for any reason conclude the negotiations for a contract providing for the appointment of the preferred tenderer as the Registrar, the Preparatory Commission shall, unless it decides that the circumstances otherwise require, enter into negotiations with the entity that submitted the preliminary offer with next highest final score.
-Should the circumtances be as such, the Preparatory Commission, or the Supervisory Authority, may not agree to enter into a contract with any of the bidders of this RFP.
+Should the circumstances be as such, the Preparatory Commission, or the Supervisory Authority, may decide not to enter into a contract with any of the bidders of this RFP.